onparallel/parallel-claude-test/client/docs/terms/en.md

   8. Disseminate, transmit or provide third parties with any type of information, element or content that may constitute a breach of intellectual property rights, patents, brands or copyright held by the owners of the Website and the Services or third parties.
   9. Disseminate, transmit or provide third parties with any type of information, element or content deemed to be a violation of privacy or data protection laws.

-- The User agrees to indemnify and hold harmless PARALLEL against any claim, fine, penalty or sanction arising from the User’s failure to comply with the aforementioned conditions of use.
+- The User agrees to indemnify and hold harmless PARALLEL against any claim, fine, penalty or sanction arising from the User's failure to comply with the aforementioned conditions of use.
 PARALLEL reserves the right to claim compensation for damages incurred.

 ## 2. EXTERNAL CONTENT AND SERVICES ACCESSIBLE THROUGH THE WEBSITE